Alex-Huleatt/wolfssl-examples/dtls/tutorial-udp-dtls.md

 ```

 #####1.4.4 Loop shift
 With the layering on of dtls we will need to re-allocate our socket and re-bind our socket for each client connection.
 Since we will need to free up all memory allocated to handle these connections and additional security our loop will now change to a “while” loop instead of a for loop.
 We will loop on the condition that cleanup is not equal to 1.
-If cleanup equals 1 we will run CyaSSL_cleanup() remember?
+If cleanup equals 1 we will run wolfSSL_cleanup() remember?

 So while not 1 we will keep our socket open and listening for packets to arrive!